lpietan/GenoMLizer/README.md

 #### splitTrainTest
 Intended to be used after datasetCreator, splitTrainTest performs an 80/20 random split of the dataset.
 80% of the samples for the training set and 20% for a true held-out test set.
 On the training set, ML house keeping corrections and filtering are performed.
-Variables are corrected for variant no calls (NC, '.' genotyopes in the VCF file) and variables are filtered for zero variance. splitTrainTest has 3 agruments (order matters).
+Variables are corrected for variant no calls (NC, '.' genotyopes in the VCF file) and variables are filtered for zero variance.
+The output of this command is the files input_Train.csv and input_Test.csv. splitTrainTest has 3 agruments (order matters).
 ```

 splitTrainTest input.csv NC_correction_threshold seed